Olinguito: Taxonomic evaluation

 The olinguito is smaller than the other species in the genus Bassaricyon.
 Its body (head to rump) is approximately 355 mm long, and its tail 335–424 mm long.
 It is also much furrier and has a shorter tail and smaller ears than others that share its genus.
 The olinguito is found in the northern Andes at altitudes between 1500 and 2750 m above sea level, which is much higher than the habitats for other olingos.

 Based on morphological distinctions, four olinguito subspecies have been described: the nominate Bassaricyon neblina neblina, and B. n. osborni, B. n. hershkovitzi, and B. n. ruber.
 Each of these subspecies, though, were found to have a dental formula characteristic of other members of the family Procyonidae.

 Comparison of DNA from two olinguito subspecies to other olingo and related species was carried out on the basis of genetic dissimilarity derived from Kimura modeling of differences in base-pair composition of mitochondrial cytochrome b.
 The genetic divergence between olinguitos and other olingos makes olinguitos a basal sister lineage to the rest of the genus, and is equivalent to differences between species which have been assigned to separate subgenera or genera.
 This split apparently occurred about 3.5 million years ago, suggesting that the earliest diversification of the genus took place in northwestern South America shortly after the ancestors of olingos first invaded the continent from Central America as part of the Great American Interchange.

 Conservation

-The olinguito may be at risk in the future due to deforestation and urbanization ("The researchers reporting its discovery estimated that 42% of suitable historic olinguito habitat had already been converted to agriculture or urban areas and an additional 21% remained in natural but largely unforested conditions…”).
-Since the natural habitat of the olinguito is at higher elevations, this means that its "cloud forest habitat" definitely needs to be protected in order to optimize this species' probability of survival.
+The olinguito may be at risk due to deforestation and urbanization. ("The researchers reporting its discovery estimated that 42% of suitable historic olinguito habitat had already been converted to agriculture or urban areas and an additional 21% remained in natural but largely unforested conditions…") Since the natural habitat of the olinguito is at higher elevations, its "cloud forest habitat" would need to be protected to optimize the species's probability of survival.
 As of now, no strict efforts are known to be in place in order to reduce habitat destruction.